arunasurya/academy/governance.md

 You need to pay a voting fee to participate in the process.

 ### Voting Weight
-The voting weight is the amount of BSQ you lock in for the duration of the voting period.
+The voting weight is the amount of BSQ you lock for the duration of the voting period.
+The voting weight is the sum of BSQ used as the voting stake and BSQ earned through contributions.
+This is done in order to ensure that the voting process is not greatly influenced by a few people who purchased a lot of BSQ and may not be as invested in Bisq as those who earned BSQ.

 ### Voting Cycle
 The voting cycle consists of four phases: proposal phase, blind vote, vote reveal and vote result.
 Each voting cycle will last a total of 30 days and a total of 4380 blocks.